ianmcelvain/ian-mcelvain-portfolio/README.md

 ![Screenshot 2024-03-25 at 6 04 32 PM](https://github.com/ianmcelvain/ian-mcelvain-portfolio/assets/45335671/deec0c2b-dd3e-458d-ad62-b38b2b8dc7a8)

 ## :information_source: Forking
 Feel free to fork this repo.
 The purpose of this repo is to provide an example to be used educationally.
-For any question, please reach out via GitHub :)
+For any questions, please reach out via GitHub :)

 ```diff
 - if you plan to copy + paste this as your own